stacks-network/stacks-core/clarity-types/src/types/codec/packed/v1/README.md

 Otherwise, the complete tuple body uses the [offset-directory layout](#offset-directories) with `N` children.

-Typed decoding obtains names, child types, and count from the expected tuple schema.
+Typed decoding obtains names, child types, and count from the expected tuple type.
-Descriptor-guided reconstruction obtains them from the value-shape descriptor.
+Descriptor-guided reconstruction obtains them from the value descriptor.
 Field names MUST be strictly increasing and the complete tuple body MUST be consumed.

 ## List body